 6-5.1 – Additional reports – Additional required reports that software must be capable of producing are:

-c.
+a.
 Regulatory reports consisting of FASB (Financial Accounting Standards Board) disclosures for community associations located in the USA, and state required disclosures for all states in which software is used.

-6-6.1 – Timeshare software requirements – Because of the unique requirements of timeshare associations, software for timeshare or other fractional associations must be capable of compiling component data by unit for all unit, versus common area, components.
+6-6.1 – Timeshare software requirements – Because of the unique requirements of timeshare associations, software that is used for timeshare or other fractional associations must be capable of compiling component data by unit for all unit, versus common area, components.
 This requirement exists only if the software is being used for a timeshare or fractional association and is not required for whole ownership properties.